ctb/zounds/README.txt

  - fix/work with screed v2
  - automatically set number of comparisons/seqs in db for BLAST and HMMER

- - add seqs done/time to zounds-worker output
+ - undone sequences flush/reset at end

- - undone sequences flush/reset
+Bigger plans?

- - document zounds-worker timeout
+ - status Web site for zounds-central

 --